So here I am, in the worst rock pose ever, this was taken on my latest event last weekend at the Spartan OCR.

 I love a challenge, who doesn’t right?
 I think challenges makes life interesting, makes a person stronger, whether is teaching yourself to knit or running a 100 mile mountain ultra, the end goal is the same, that wonderful feeling of achievement, having set your mind to doing something that you thought once wasn’t possible to proving it wrong.
 I took up knitting once, when I was young, must have been 8 or 9 maybe, I was terrible at it.
 Made a scarf that looked like it had been eating by moth balls, so I gave it up plus knitting was not a cool thing to do as 8/9-year-old school boy, turning up to football with your mates wearing the ragged scarf you knitted..

 I have always been a “non stop” kinda person, needing to be active.
-I’m not a sun lounger on the beach type of person, my wife on the other hand is a sun worshipper, I’ll be in the sea with my kids or digging death trap holes and building Burj Al Arab sand castles in the sand.
-Last year, and every year, I look forward to our family holiday, the idea of switching off, chilling out and relaxing, getting away from my business excites me, until about the second day, and then im looking for stuff do, last year I went running every morning in the Spanish heat, swam in the ocean, ok maybe doggy paddled, im a terrible swimmer, my 9 year son can swim better than me and do more different strokes, even my 5 year is now chasing on my tail.
+I’m not a sun lounger on the beach type of person, I’d rather be in the sea with my kids or digging death trap holes and building Burj Al Arab sand castles in the sand.
+Last year, and every year,

 So back to the running, the bigger the challenge the more im going to be stupid enough to say yes.
 This year I have signed up so far for 19 races,- an ultra a month, Spartan Trifecta series, and a few extreme mountain races, I say so far because I don’t have an Ultra booked yet for December, im still looking for that one or waiting to see if my legs can still stand by then.